geisa/specification/source/api/waveform.rst

 - Current Phase C, Time 1

-For example, a polyphase with neutral meter with 3 Voltage and 4 Current channels (7 total channels) would report its data as follows:
+For example, a polyphase with neutral meter with three voltage and four current channels (seven total channels) would report its data as follows:

 - Voltage Phase A, Time 0
 - Voltage Phase B, Time 0